nebula161/civicenia.github.io/src/content/news/2024-03-13-repeal-pnc-pearls-act.md

 headline: Repeal PNC Pearls Act
 date: 2024-03-05 19:31:00 -05:00
-excerpt: Senator 7_Misun's proposal, on behalf of Shadno, was accepted by the Senate and ChrisChrispie
+excerpt: Senator 7_Misun's proposal, on behalf of Shadno, was accepted by the Senate and President Chris_Chrispie
 document:
   type: markdown
-  value: >+
+  value: Move the pearls held under the PNC pearls act into the purview of the
-    Pearls in this act fall under the Articles of War, and furthermore fall under
+    Articles of War, and repeal the PNC pearls act.

-    (c) Military Tribunal

-    Prisoners captured in war or in military operations will be subject to a military tribunal....

-    @Senator Please vote yay or nay

 changes:
   - target: pnc-pearls-act
     kind: repeal